 When Your Spot is a Lump: Torus Palatinus

 So, what if it’s less of a spot on the roof of your mouth and more of a hard lump?
 It might be a common type of bone overgrowth called a torus palatinus.
-If it’s painless, started growing at some point around puberty, and is in the middle of the roof of your mouth (your hard palate), it’s likely to be this type of growth.
+If it’s painless, started growing at some point around puberty, and is in the middle of the roof of your mouth (your hard palate), it’s likely this type of growth.
 Although it’s not perfectly understood why some people develop torus palatinus, it’s believed to be at least partially genetic since it runs in families.
-It also is associated with clenching and grinding, and high bone density.
+It also is associated with clenching, grinding, and high bone density.
 It’s most common in women and people of Asian descent.

 What Can Be Done: Patience!

 There’s usually no reason to mess with a torus palatinus.
 It’s not likely to turn cancerous, and it doesn’t usually hurt anything.
-If the lump becomes too large for safe eating and drinking or interferes with oral appliances (dentures, retainers), your dentist may refer you to a specialized surgeon to discuss if surgical removal of the overgrown bone is right for you.
+If the lump becomes too large for safe eating and drinking or interferes with oral appliances (dentures, retainers, etc.), your dentist may refer you to a specialized surgeon to discuss if surgical removal of the overgrown bone is right for you.
 However, most of the time, it requires absolutely no attention or treatment.